 That makes it a great way to capture images of everything from your kid playing sports to capturing long exposures.

-Let's dive into shutter priority mode and see the benefits it has in store for you.
+Let's dive into shutter priority mode, know what is shutter speed and see the benefits it has in store for you.

 Shutter Speed Defined

 First, we need to quickly review shutter speed.